mihaipetri/MihaiSurvey/README.md

 This application is an ASP.NET MVC 5 application created with Visual Studio 2013.
 It uses a SQL Server 2012 database to store data.

 It can be deployed on premise or on any cloud provider.
-To see a live demo please visit https://mihaisurvey.azurewebsites.net/
+To see a demo of this application please visit https://mihaisurvey.azurewebsites.net/

 For this demo I have deployed the application on Azure App Services and created an Azure SQL Database.